Wasserstein Gaussianization and Efficient Variational Bayes for Robust Bayesian Synthetic Likelihood: Numerical examples and applications

 For the summary statistics, we follow \cite{marchand2017stochastic} and summarize the data $\bold{Y}$ into four sets $\bold{y}_1,...,\bold{y}_4$ of relative moving distances for four different time lags: 1, 2, 4 and 8 days.
 For example, $\bold{y}_2$ represents the displacement information within a lag of 2 days: $\bold{y}_2 =\{|\bold{Y}_{i,j}-\bold{Y}_{i+2,j}|; 1 \leq i \leq n_d - 2, 1 \leq j \leq n_t\}$.
 Within each set $\bold{y}_j$, we split the displacements into two subsets.
 The first subset consists of the displacements with absolute values less than 10 meters, in which cases the toad is considered as having returned to its original location.
 The number of such returns is used as the first summary statistics.
 For the second subset consisting of displacements with absolute values larger than 10 meters (non-returns), we calculate the log difference between the min, median and max, leading to two summary statistics.
 Putting together, we obtain the summary statistics of size 3 for each lag, and hence summarizing the entire data down to 12 ($=3 \times 4$ lags) statistics.
 We note that the previous literature used the log difference between eleven quantiles 0, 10th,...,100th; leading to 48 summary statistics in total.
 We opt to reduce the size of the summary statistics for computational purposes.

+We apply the resulting WG transformation to the validation set: while the original summary statistics deviate from a multivariate normal distribution as shown in \autoref{fig:toad-summary-og-nf}, the transformed summary statistics exhibit elliptical shapes and adhere to a multivariate normal distribution (\autoref{fig:toad-summary-transformed-nf}).
+To further validate these observations, we conduct the HZ normality test.
+The $p$-value for the original summary statistics is 0.0453, compared to 0.1205 obtained from the transformed summary statistics.
+This reinforces the assertion that the transformed statistics adhere to a multivariate normal distribution.

-Figure~\ref{fig:toad-summary-og} shows that the summary statistics do not follow a multivariate normal distribution.
-The transformed summary statistics using the WG transformation is shown in Figure~\ref{fig:toad-summary-transformed}.
-Table~\ref{tab:l2norm toad} reports the average MSE values and Mahalanobis distance, over 10 different runs, between the posterior mean estimates and the true parameters.
-The results indicate that the rBSL-WG method helps reduce significantly the estimation bias.
+\autoref{tab:toad-nf} presents the average MSE values and Mahalanobis distance across 10 runs, reflecting the disparity between the posterior mean estimate and the actual model parameters.
+Among the methods assessed, VB-BSL consistently exhibits the poorest performance.
+The results further indicate that the rBSL-WG method helps reduce significantly the estimation bias.